Spin Fishing For Salmon: 5 Most Effective Methods and Baits

 Jig Fishing For Salmon

-Jig fishing for salmon is a lesser-known method of spin fishing for salmon, however, it can be very effective and sometimes deadly when other baits or lures just aren’t working.
+Jig fishing for salmon is a lesser-known method used to spin fish for salmon.
+However, it can be very effective and sometimes deadly when other baits or lures just aren’t working.

 I drift lightweight jigs under a float when I’m float fishing for salmon, but I also fish jigs using the bottom bouncing method or drift fishing methods.